F&CS

 Chief Human Resources Officer

 Peggy Yuker is deeply committed to nonprofit service and to serving others.
-She has a bachelor’s degree in Social Work from Malone University and more than two decades of experience in the nonprofit sector.
-She started her career in social work serving children and transitioned into Human Resources more than a decade ago.
-Peggy has been with F&CS since 2012.
+She has an MBA, a bachelor’s degree in social work, and more than two decades of experience in the nonprofit sector.
+She has worked for social service and access-to-healthcare nonprofits for her entire career.
+Peggy transitioned into Human Resources more than a decade ago.
+Peggy has been with F&CS since 2012 and has been the CHRO at Family & Children’s Service since 2021.

 Agency Leadership